hanrichard/Notebook/aws/aws learning doc/route53.md

 - MX records - mail
 - PTR record: opposite of A record

+### alias records:
+it maps resource record sets in your hosted zone to EBS, cloudfront, s3 that are configured as website

 ### simple routing
 - one record with multiple ips, and return random order